iMAGRAY/Shelldone/docs/config/lua/ExecDomain.md

 }

--- Making the domain the default means that every pane/tab/window -- spawned by wezterm will have its own scope config.default_domain = 'scoped'
+-- Making the domain the default means that every pane/tab/window -- spawned by shelldone will have its own scope config.default_domain = 'scoped'

 return config